-- Main web site at http://mpi-forum.org/meetings/ - The MPI Forum contains representatives from many of the vendors and academic library developers. - This is one reason the specification is so large: - MPI supports many different models of communication, corresponding to the various communication models supported by its predecessors. - Much of the specification was driven by the library developers. - The API leaves a lot of scope for optimised versions on different hardware. - Many aspects of the MPI specification deliberately allow different implementations the freedom to work in different ways. - This makes it easy to port/optimise MPI for new hardware. - Application developers need to be aware of this when writing code. - Erroneous applications may work fine on one MPI implementation but fail using a different one.
+- Main web site at http://mpi-forum.org/meetings/ - The MPI Forum contains representatives from many of the vendors and academic library developers. - This is one reason the specification is so large: - MPI supports many different models of communication, corresponding to various communication models supported by its predecessors. - Much of the specification driven by the library developers. - leaves a lot of scope for optimised versions on different hardware. - many aspects of the MPI specification deliberately allow different implementations the freedom to work in different ways. - this makes it easy to port/optimise MPI for new hardware. - application developers need to be aware of this when writing code. - erroneous applications may work fine on one MPI implementation but fail using a different one.

-History of MPI
+Early History of MPI

-- MPI is an "Application Programming Interface" (API) specification. - Its a specification not a piece of code. - There are many different implementations of the MPI specification. - The MPI Standard is defined by the MPI Forum - Work started 1992 - Version 1.0 in 1994 basic point-to-point, collectives, data-types, etc - Version 1.1 in 1995 fixes and clarifications to MPI 1.0 - Version 1.2 in 1996 fixes and clarifications to MPI 1.1 - Version 1.3 in 1997 refers to MPI 1.2 after combination with MPI-2.0 - Version 2.0 in 1997 parallel I/O, RMA, dynamic processes, C++, etc - --- Stable for 10 years ---- - Version 2.1 in 2008 fixes and clarifications to MPI 2.0 - Version 2.2 in 2009 small updates and additions to MPI 2.1 - Version 3.0 in 2012 neighbour collectives, unified RMA model, etc - Version 3.1 in 2015 fixes, clarifications and additions to MPI 3.0
+- MPI is an "Application Programming Interface" (API) specification. - it is a specification not a piece of code. - there are many different implementations of the MPI specification. - The MPI Standard is defined by the MPI Forum - Work started 1992 - V 1.0 in 1994 basic point-to-point, collectives, data-types, etc - V 1.1 in 1995 fixes and clarifications to MPI 1.0 - V 1.2 in 1996 fixes and clarifications to MPI 1.1 - V 1.3 in 1997 refers to MPI 1.2 after combination with MPI-2.0 - V 2.0 in 1997 parallel I/O, RMA, dynamic processes, C++, etc